Georgiana Burne-Jones: Marriage and family

 Georgiana and Edward married in Manchester on 9 June 1860.
 Georgiana was 19, and Edward 27.
 They had been engaged for four years to the day.
-Between them they had £30 and a deal table containing her engraving tools, but "Light-hearted indifference, however, to many things generally regarded as essential lent boldness to domestic arrangements, and I remember thinking it quite natural that in the middle of the morning I should ask our only maid - a pretty one - to stand for me that I may try to draw her; to which she, being good tempered as well as pretty, cheerfully consented."
+Between them they had £30 and a deal table containing her engraving tools, but "Light-hearted indifference, however, to many things generally regarded as essential lent boldness to domestic arrangements, and I remember thinking it quite natural that in the middle of the morning I should ask our only maid – a pretty one – to stand for me that I may try to draw her; to which she, being good tempered as well as pretty, cheerfully consented."

 Georgiana moved on her marriage into rented rooms in Great Russell Street.
 The early years of their marriage were idyllic; they spent a summer with William and Jane Morris at Red House, working together on decorating projects.
-Their first child, Philip, was born on 21 October 1861.
+Their first child, Philip Burne-Jones, was born on 21 October 1861.
 But in the summer of 1864 little Phil caught scarlet fever, and Georgiana soon contracted the dread disease, which brought on the premature birth of her second child, Christopher, who was also infected and died soon after.
 Georgiana was ill for months, and on her recovery refused to return to their old rooms where so much tragedy had occurred.

 The family soon moved to 41 Kensington Square, and their daughter Margaret was born there in the summer of 1866.

 After Georgiana's marriage, her sisters Louisa, Alice and Agnes, married Alfred Baldwin, John Lockwood Kipling and Edward Poynter respectively.
 Their youngest sister, Edith, cared for their parents in the family home and published a brief family history.